Transplant Services

 • Your doctor will provide specific at-home instructions to help prevent infection and rejection.

-• The recovery process for a lung transplant can take up to three to six months depending on the overall health of the patient.
+• The recovery process for a lung transplant patient can take up to three to six months depending on the overall health of the patient.

 Lifelong and follow-up support